-Although subdivision is not considered to be "development", any dwelling constructed on the newly created lot at the rear of the existing dwelling will be required to utilise the laneway for primary access.
-For this reason the proposed subdivision should comply with this requirement.
+Notwithstanding the above, while subdivision is not considered to be "development", any dwelling constructed on the newly created lot at the rear of the existing dwelling will be required to utilise the laneway for primary access.
+For this reason it is staff's position the proposed subdivision should comply with this requirement.